 - Reduces overall lead time

-- Eliminates risk of product loss or damage during transit
+- Eliminates the risk of product loss or damage during transit

 - Lowers risk of contamination due to handling & interim packaging